 Forests, Fields, and Faith : Santa Maria la Real de Nieva to Vileguillo

-We awoke to an overcast morning that was a cool 7°C. Unexpectedly, the restaurant we were staying above was open, so we took the opportunity to have a café con leche and a somewhat uninspired pre-packaged napolitana before heading back up the highway to the town.
-It was lucky we did this, because none of the bars, cafés, or stores were open when we made our through the quiet, empty streets.
+We awoke to an overcast morning that was a cool 7°C. Unexpectedly, the restaurant we were staying above was open, so we took the opportunity to have a café con leche and a somewhat uninspired pre-packaged Napolitano before heading back up the highway to the town.
+It was lucky we did this because none of the bars, cafés, or stores were open when we made our through the quiet, empty streets.

 We did make a stop at the large Gothic Church of Nuestra Señora de la Soterraña that dominates the town.
 Originally it was a Church of the Dominican Monastery, and it was founded in 1393 by Enrique III and his wife, Catherine of Lancaster.